 I have learned the hard way there are just women who I can't talk about homeschooling with because their lack of experience with homeschooling, or disagreement with my choice, may lead them to giving unhelpful advice or comments that are either based on false assumptions or their own opinions.
 This unsolicited advice has damaged a few friendships, and I don't like it.
 It hurts.
 Adjusting my expectations of certain relationships is the only way to keep them.

 Boundaries help me keep amazing and wise people in my life, who happen to disagree with me on a few non-essential subjects.
-If we define ourselves completely by parenting choices, and make it a deal breaker in relationships, you will miss out on many amazing people who can give wisdom on other topics.
+Homeschooling is a big part of who I am, so I need my closest most intimate friends are the ones who are supportive of that choice, but I also can not define myself completely by homeschooling.
+If we make homeschooling deal breaker in relationships, you will miss out on many amazing people who can give wisdom on other topics.
+It is a fine line to walk.

 We need other women, and division over school choice is the last thing that should tear us apart.